ErichBSchulz/dcbk/README.md

     docker create -p 2222:22 -p 8001:8001 --name buildkit dcbk:v1

 ## Start

-So, AFAIK this should be how you start your container:
+This should be how you start your container:

     docker start buildkit

-But my dockerfile must be wrong, so instead I can start it by using `docker run`:

-    docker run -it dcbk:v1 /bin/bash

-I can see the started container now with this command in a seperate session:
+You  can see the started container now with this command in a seperate session:

-    docker ps --all --size
+    docker ps